IdolFest/nw-idolfest-website/src/markdown-pages/events/grandprix.md

 * Entries will be judged by the song alone.
 A music video, animation, or dance is not necessary for entries to be accepted.
 * Staff Pick awards will be determined by a vote of NWIF staff alongside Feris, our guest judge and experienced idol composer!
 All judges will provide feedback that will be distributed to entrants after winners have been announced.
 * The Fan Favorite award will be determined by a vote of the public.
+* There will be a YouTube playlist available of all entries so that everyone can listen and support the submissions.
+In addition, a live stream will be announced at a later date where all the entries will be premiered before voting opens!
-* The Fan Favorite vote will be opened October 1st, and will remain open until October 20th at 11:59p PT.
+* The Fan Favorite vote will be opened October 1st, and will remain open until October 21st at 10:59a PT.
 * The winners will be announced during Northwest IdolFest 2023, and announced to all people not in attendance at some point after Closing Ceremonies!

 ## Awards: